 It should look like a square.
 Then, roll it to a slightly thick square-shaped paratha.

-Heat a tawa/skillet on medium heat and place the paratha and let it cook.
+Heat a tawa/skillet on medium heat, place the paratha and let it cook.
 Once you see bubbles, flip onto the other side and drizzle some ghee or oil on top.

 Flip again and drizzle oil or ghee on the other side until they have nice golden spots on both sides.